RevoluPowered/godot.pipeline-importers/test_models/shark/readme.md

 The mesh has been triangulated, and normals are corrected.

 There are purposefully holes on the back of the rear fin.

-License: single license for test model repository only - owner Ross A Campbell